Governance and structure

 Court of Governors

 The Court of Governors approves the University’s long-term objectives and strategies and provides overall financial and organisational control.
-The Court comprises independent (non-executive) governors, elected staff governors, an elected student governor, and two ex officio governors (the Vice-Chancellor and the Deputy Vice-Chancellor).
+The Court comprises independent (non-executive) governors, elected staff governors, an elected student governor, and two ex officio governors (the Vice-Chancellor and the Provost).
 The Governors are also directors of the University in its status as a company and trustees of the University in its status as a charity.

 The Academic Council, chaired by the Vice-Chancellor, is the senior academic body of the University.
 It is responsible for the policies which govern the University’s academic programmes and activities and for the quality assurance processes which underpin these.
 It approves policies for the support of students, codes of behaviour, disciplinary and appeals procedures.